Great War Bears

 This is the world’s most stunning and sought after collection of detailed Australia in the Great War limited edition bears.
 Each uniform is historically true, including replica badges, FREE ID tags and webbing.
 Additional accessories available.
 Each bear has a story of service to tell.
-A real treasure to remember the Anzac Centenary and worldwide commemorations of the 100th anniversary of Armistice.
+A real treasure to remember the Centenary.

 Captain John Murray continues the story of the original 1914 edition Private John Murray.
 As a private he shared the story of Australia’s entry into the war.
 As a captain he now remembers the men promoted through the ranks to replace lost officers.
 Capt.
 Murray comes with a numbered certificate of authenticity and is limited to only 5,000 bears for worldwide collectors.